RocketManRC/AboutTimeClient/README.md

 	-o, --offset arg  Offset

-The port option is only needed when syncing time to an external source (undocumented for now).
+The port option is only needed when syncing time to an external source (see this project: https://github.com/RocketManRC/AboutTimeServer).

 Here is an example to add 0.5 seconds to the clock: